-As CEO of The Center for Intimate Relationships, I have experienced a whirlwind of events in the last few weeks!
+As the Executive Director of The Center for Intimate Relationships, I have experienced a whirlwind of events in the last few weeks!
 So many good, juicy developments in the works for you, I cannot wait to share as these programs unfold!
 But more on that in a future blog post.

 Q. I love my boyfriend deeply and he loves me.
 The problem is that I am not physically attracted to him but he is to me.
 We are both in our sixties, but he has minimal sexual experience and regards fellatio as degrading to a woman and cunnilingus as gross.
 To be honest, sex is very boring with him so I have pretty much lost my libido, although I do occasionally use my vibrator.
 He is truly a wonderful man in other ways, but I would be happy if he lost his sexual desire.
 Is there any way to fix this issue?
 I won’t leave him, as I have had a lot of bad relationships and am not willing to end up in another crappy relationship with a weak man or end up in love with someone who doesn’t love me.